ztancrell/BasicKeylogger/README.md

 # BasicKeylogger

-A simple, educational C++ console keylogger application with a menu, fun easter eggs, and support for both Windows and Linux/macOS terminals.
+ A simple, educational C++ console keylogger application with a menu.

 ---

 ## ⚠️ DISCLAIMER